Board of Directors

 Christina Danbi Choi

-Australia and New Zealand
+Board Representative for Australia and New Zealand

-Chris Danbi Choi is the Deputy Director of Public Prosecutions at the Commonwealth Director of Public Prosecutions and also serves on the NSW Sentencing Council, following appointment in 2016.
-Chris became the first Korean-AustraliaChris Danbi Choi is an Assistant Director, Human Exploitation and Border Protection at the Commonwealth Director of Public Prosecutions and also serves on the NSW Sentencing Council, following appointment in 2016.
+Chris Danbi Choi is currently the National Practice Leader of the Legal Capability and Performance practice group at the Office of the Director of Public Prosecutions for the Commonwealth of Australia and also serves on the NSW Sentencing Council, following appointment in 2016.
+Chris has been a federal prosecutor since 2007 prosecuting offences involving organised crime and national security, terrorism offences, human trafficking and child sex exploitation offences, cybercrime and significant corporate offences.
 Chris became the first Korean-Australian Accredited Specialist in Criminal Law and is passionate about developing lawyers in criminal law practice.
 Besides managing prosecutions, Chris has been the co-Principal of the pro bono Korean Community Legal Service which she co-founded in 2011.
 Chris is committed to public service in the administration of justice and hopes to continue serving the community throughout the remainder of her career.

-Raphael Ahn
+Raphael An

-Law Enforcement Officer
+Board Representative for the Law Enforcement Officer (LEO) group